-J Kitching ADPR KW Enneagram Co-founder.
+J Kitching ADPR Enneagram Adventure Founder.

 Would you like to understand the reasons behind your own internal motivations and behaviours?

 Would you like to understand the internal motivations and behaviours of others?

 Would you like to master the art of rapport building and networking?

 Would you like to help others move past negative or self sabotaging behaviours?

 If you answered yes then the Enneagram Adventure could be for you.